slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'When things break, it's not the actual breaking that prevents them from getting back together again.
 It's because a little piece gets lost - the two remaining ends couldn't fit together even if they wanted to.
 The whole shape has changed.' -- John Green*

 Adapt instead of reacting.
-Small changes in a complex system can cause sudden and large changes.
-Willpower is finite.
-So there are limits on change.
-Change requires attention.
+Opportunities is taking the jobs that others don't want.

 > *'When the winds of change blow, some people build walls while others build windmills.' -- Chinese proverb*

-> *'Surely by now I’m desperate enough to change.' -- John Tottenham*
+There are limits on change, willpower is finite and change requires attention.
+However small changes in a complex system can cause sudden and large changes.

 > *'Preach the need for change, but never reform too much at once.' -- Robert Greene (45th law of power)*